 Need a break from the busy streets?
 Seek out the Taipei Botanical Garden.
 This little gem sits beside the National Museum of History.

 If you need ideas for what to see in Taipei, walking along the boardwalks and trails will impress.
 They’ll transport you through a variety of scenes.
-You’ll walk past a bamboo garden, rainforest-esque jungle, exotic flowers, and a lotus pond.
+You’ll walk past a bamboo garden, a rainforest-esque jungle, exotic flowers, and a lotus pond.

 Get the latest gadgets at Guanghua Digital Plaza

 Want to keep up with the latest Taiwanese electronic gadgets?
 It’s easy: Pop into Guanghua Digital Plaza.
-Within the six-storey building, you’re bound to find whatever technology you’ve been craving.
+Within the six-story building, you’re bound to find whatever technology you’ve been craving.
 (Although probably not at the bargain-basement prices you might expect.)

 Before the new space-age building popped up, the marketplace was more traditional.
 Today, there’s less opportunity for bargaining.
 In Guanghua Digital Plaza, prices are, as in Western countries, posted.
 That doesn’t mean you shouldn’t try to grab yourself a few perks!